butterfly-ops/docs/README.md

 > We hate repeating ourselves.
 We don’t have so much time to do the same thing again and again.
 That’s why we’ve built Butterfly.

-> Butterfly is not something that can be considered as a CMS, VMS, CRM or even an ERP.
-You can use it for any purpose.
+> Butterfly is not something that can be considered as a Content Management System, Video Management System, Customer Relationship Management or even an ERP.
+It's a Platform that you can use it for any purpose.

 > Quality and functionality should be the standard.
 In order to build qualified software in a cost and time efficient manner, you need your tool to support it